Venus (Marvel Comics): Powers and abilities

+Venus (Siren)

+Venus is a fictional character in the Marvel Comics universe.
+She was Siren who believed that she was the goddess Venus (Aphrodite) from Greek and Roman mythology; however, it is later revealed that she is not the true goddess.
+She first appeared in Agents of Atlas #1 (Aug.
+2006).

 Fictional character biography

 Venus was born an immortal siren, one of the daughters of the river god Achelous and the divine muse of dance Terpsichore.
 The sirens lived on the Sirenum scopuli islands and eventually fell into the service of the ocean elemental Phorcys, who used their "siren song" to lure mortal sailors to watery deaths.
 In the late 19th century AD, two ships from Asia encountered one of these sirens while on a voyage to Morocco.
 The first ship's crew became mesmerized by the siren's song and crashed their vessel on the rocks, but the Sorcerer Supreme Yao saved the second ship from a similar fate by mystically imbuing the siren with a soul.
 Horrified at her past behavior, the repentant siren fled and lived at a convent for years.
 At some point in the distant past, this siren had a relationship with the Shinto god Susanoo.

 In the mid-20th century, the siren, still ashamed of her past, adopted the name "Venus" and impersonated the Olympian goddess of love and beauty Aphrodite, claiming to have sacrificed many of her divine powers so she could walk among mortals and teach them to love.
-In recent decades, she has used the secret identity on Earth of humanities professor Victoria N. Starr as a cover for her activities as an adventurer.

-The series Marvel: The Lost Generation revealed that Venus and several other heroes who had been active in the 1950s briefly banded together, but did not remain as a team.
-This team has recently re-banded in Agents of Atlas and Venus has rejoined the team.
+The Agents of Atlas series revealed that Venus and several other heroes who had been active in the 1950s briefly banded together, but did not remain as a team.
+This team later reunites, with Venus rejoining the team.